jpaulm/gofbp/README.md

 Process: Concat, Status: Receive
 </pre>

+Now look at the list of goroutines involved, and add the component names to your diagram, together with the "state".
+Typically the deadlock will be "between" the goroutines waiting to Send and those waiting to Receive.

-In MSDOS, you can do this all on one line, as follows:
+In MS-DOS, you can do the above all on one line, as follows:

 <pre>
 go test -run ForceDeadlock -count=1 > logfile & bin\analyze_deadlock.exe
 </pre>

+(Not sure if you can do this with PowerShell...?)

 ## Components